fxpl/notebooks/README.md

 	  where normalized means that the metric is divided by the total number of code cells in the notebook.
  * The module listing creates 12 CSV files:
     * `modules<timestamp>.csv`, with all imported modules listed for each notebook.
     * `module_top_list<timestamp>.csv` which lists the 100 most frequently imported
       modules and the number of times each module is imported.
-	  Each of these files list all functions
-	* 10 files with names on the format <module>-functions<timestamp>.csv, one for each of 10 most frequently imported modules and the number of times each function is called.
+    * 10 files with names on the format `<module>-functions<timestamp>.csv`, one for each of 10 most frequently imported modules.
+Each of these files lists all functions in the module that are called in a notebook in the corpus, and the number of times each function is called.
 The list of functions is sorted on the number of calls to each function, in descending order.
  * The function calls listing creates one file per function listed in the file pointed out by `--functions`.
 The file names are on the format `<module>.<function>-calls<timestamp>.csv`.
 Each file lists all calls to the